 k.
 Religious Freedom Restoration Act of 1993, approved 16 November 1993 (PL 103-141), 42 USC § 2000bb, guarantees application of the compelling interest test in all cases where free exercise of religion is substantially burdened by government.
-The compelling interest test, as set forth in prior Federal court rulings is a workable test for I. Indian Sacred Sites, Executive Order 13007 of May 24, 1996 (61 FR 26771-26772) orders Executive branch agencies to the extent practicable, permitted by law, and not clearly inconsistent with essential agency functions, to accommodate access to and ceremonial use of Indian sacred sites by Indian religious practitioners and avoid adversely affecting the physical integrity of such sacred sites.
+The compelling interest test, as set forth in prior Federal court rulings is a workable test for striking sensible balances between religious liberty and competing prior governmental interests.

+I. Indian Sacred Sites, Executive Order 13007 of May 24, 1996 (61 FR 26771-26772) orders Executive branch agencies to the extent practicable, permitted by law, and not clearly inconsistent with essential agency functions, to accommodate access to and ceremonial use of Indian sacred sites by Indian religious practitioners and avoid adversely affecting the physical integrity of such sacred sites.
 Where appropriate the agency shall maintain the confidentiality of sacred sites.